 Cracked Heels are a common foot problem also referred to as ‘heel fissures’.
 They can really be a problem as they can cause pain and discomfort.
 Cracked heels are commonly caused by dry skin (xerosis).
 The symptoms are worse when the skin around the rim of the heel is thick (callus).
 You can find home treatments for cracked heels at the bottom of this page.

-If you have cracked heels that are not relieved by the suggestions on this page, call our Seattle office at 206 344 3808.
+If you have cracked heels that are not relieved by the suggestions on this page, make an appointment to see us in our Seattle office.
 We can provide you with conservative treatment options that will relieve your pain.